 While ordinarily, you CANNOT pay your taxes with a credit card, Plastiq makes it possible.
 By paying your taxes with a credit card (which you will pay off within 30 days to avoid high-interest charges, right?), you can accrue points or miles depending on the card you use.

-For example, you could earn Chase Ultimate Reward points by paying with the Sapphire cards or Chase Freedom, whose points can then be transferred to Southwest Airlines or British Airways, for free travel.
+For example, you could earn Chase Ultimate Reward points by paying with the Sapphire cards or Chase Freedom, whose points can then be transferred to Southwest Airlines or British Airways (and other airline and hotel brands), for free travel.

-Alternately, you could use your Southwest Chase Rapid Rewards Visa to earn Southwest points directly.
+Alternately, you could use your Southwest credit card to earn Southwest points directly.
 If you pay with your Southwest credit card, the points earned via the card DO qualify for the Southwest Companion Pass.

-Plastiq charges a 2.5% fee for the ability to pay bills like taxes, a mortgage, rent or a car payment with a credit card.
+Plastiq charges a 2.5% fee (this is an affiliate link) for the ability to pay bills like taxes, a mortgage, rent or a car payment with a credit card.